davidcordeiro5/blockpulse-test/README.md

 ## Installation

-Fisrt update for `TypeOrmModule.forRoot` in `app.module.ts` and us your sql data base
+Fisrt update the `TypeOrmModule.forRoot` in `app.module.ts` and us your sql data base

 ## Running the app